Treeways/APSudoku/README.md

   - DeathLink support (Set before connecting!)
     - Lose a life if you check an incorrect puzzle (not an _incomplete_ puzzle), or quit a puzzle without solving it (including disconnecting).
     - Life count customizable (default 0).
 Dying with 0 lives left kills linked players AND resets your puzzle.
     - On receiving a DeathLink from another player, your puzzle resets.

 ## Building
 Clone with `--recursive` to include the submodules!

 ### Windows
 - Install CMake
-- Install NuGet cli
+- Install NuGet CLI
-- Run `initialize.bat`, which should install dependencies via NuGet and run cmake for you.
+- Run `initialize.bat`, which should install dependencies via NuGet and run CMake for you.

 ### Linux
-Good luck!
-If someone can PR this building properly for linux, feel free, but
-	I have no way to test Linux stuff.
+- Install CMake
+- Install NuGet CLI
+- Run `initialize.bat`, which should install dependencies via NuGet and run CMake for you.
+- Go to `build/` and run `make`.